JasmineLi-805/cse490-DeepLearning-Project/README.md

 As introduced in the lectures, image classification networks such as R-CNN and YOLO have a region proposal phase that generates thousands of bounding boxes for later process.
 However, considering that background often consists of a great portion of an image, many of the bounding boxes are not useful in the classification task, thus there is inefficiency in this method.

 In a paper by Yohanandan et al. (mentioned below), the authors suggest that locating the objects of interest could be done with a rather small network and low resolution input.
-This project would utilize the findings of this paper and try to replace the region proposal phase with a “salience map” generation, and train an image classification model end-to-end.
+This project would try to utilize the findings of this paper to train an image classification model.
+To do so, I will replace the region proposal phase with a convolutional “salience map” generation module, then attach it to a recurrent-based model, and train the classifier end-to-end.

+The model would be evaluated on the accuracy of the classification, and would be compared on the different image sizes used for the region proposal module.

 ## Related Work